deltafi/deltafi/deltafi-docs/public/docs/concepts.md

 Otherwise, the DeltaFile will be processed by the ingest Ingress Flow, followed by any number of qualifying Enrich Flows, and finally any number of qualifying Egress Flows.

-### Ingress Flows
+### Normalize Flows

-Ingress Flows transform ingressed data and add Domains to DeltaFiles.
+Normalize Flows transform ingressed data and add Domains to DeltaFiles.
 They contain a list of Transform Actions that execute sequentially followed by a single Load Action.

 ### Enrich Flows